Skip to main content

 Biography

-Minkyung Kim conducts research in the field of organizational communication, with a focus on its implications for community resilience and sustainability.
-Her primary interest lies in examining how organizations that cater to vulnerable populations utilize and navigate communication processes, such as inter-organizational networks, to optimize their capacity for community impact.
-Additionally, Kim explores the role of symbolic, material, and mediated artifacts as organizational tools, investigating how they empower culturally and politically marginalized communities.
-Kim's scholarly contributions include publications in reputable journals such as the Journal of Communication, Nonprofit Voluntary Sector Quarterly, and the Quarterly Journal of Speech.
-Her work has also been featured in mainstream and ethnic news media in South Korea and Europe.
+Minkyung Kim is a scholar in the field of organizational communication, with a focus on its implications for community resilience and sustainability.
+Her research primarily explores how organizations serving vulnerable populations utilize communication processes—such as inter-organizational networks—to enhance their impact on communities.
+Kim also investigates the role of symbolic, material, and mediated artifacts as organizational tools, examining how these elements empower culturally and politically marginalized groups.

 Research Interests